 Functional Endoscopic Sinus Surgery

-Functional endoscopic sinus surgery (FESS) is the standard procedure for most patients requiring surgical management of chronic sinusitis or polyposis.
-The procedure allows correction of obstructions, including polyps and ventilation and drainage to aid healing.
+Functional endoscopic sinus surgery (FESS) is the standard procedure for most people who require surgical management of chronic sinusitis or polyposis.
+The procedure allows correction of obstructions, including polyps, ventilation, and drainage to aid healing.

-Candidates for the Procedure.
-In general, patients should have tried and failed extensive medical therapy.
-This usually includes several prolonged courses of broad-spectrum antibiotics, nasal corticosteroids, nasal saline irrigation, allergy testing and immunotherapy where appropriate, and sinus drainage where appropriate.
+In general, surgery is reserved for people who have tried and failed medical therapy, including several courses of broad-spectrum antibiotics, nasal corticosteroids, and sinus drainage (when appropriate).

-Patients who may benefit from endoscopy include those with:
+People who may benefit from sinus surgery include those with:

-Complications.
-Serious complications of FESS are very rare, but may include cerebrospinal fluid leakage, meningitis, hemorrhage, or infection.
+Serious complications of FESS are very rare, but may include cerebrospinal fluid leakage, meningitis, hemorrhage, injury to the eye or eye socket, or infection.

-Success Rates.
-It may take several months for the mucous membranes to completely recover, but 85 - 90% of patients have good to excellent relief of their symptoms after surgery.
-Children may need a second procedure 2 - 3 weeks after the first surgery to remove crusty matter.
+It may take several months for the mucous membranes to completely recover, but most people have good-to-excellent relief of their symptoms after surgery.
+Children may need a second procedure 2 to 3 weeks after the first surgery to remove crusty matter.